 How to Grow and Care

 The only things that can kill these plants are cold, hot blasting sun, and overwatering.
 They like to have a winter rest period where watering should be reduced to a bare minimum.
-From early spring, the plants will begin to grow, and watering should be increased gradually until late spring when the plant should be in full growth.
-Water regularly during the growing period so long as the plant pot is allowed to drain and not sit in a tray of water.
+From early spring, the plants will begin to grow, and watering should be increased gradually until late spring, when the plant should be in full growth.
+Water regularly during the growing period so long as the plant pot is allowed to drain and not sit in a water tray.

-Monanthes may be attractive to a variety of insects, but plants in good condition should be nearly pest-free.
+Monanthes may be attractive to various insects, but plants in good condition should be nearly pest-free.
 Repot it every 2 or 3 years to evaluate the health of the plant and provide a larger growing space being careful not to damage the sensitive roots.

 Learn more at How to Grow and Care for Monanthes.